pointw-dev/halchemy/src/docs-generator/src/parameters/passing.md

+---
+aside: false
+---
 # Query String Parameters
-When you need to add a query string to the URL of a request, halchemy makes it easy.
-You use the "with parameters" method.
+When you need to add query string parameters to the URL of a request, halchemy makes it easy.
+You use the `with parameters` method.
 This method takes a dictionary/object of parameters and their values.
 Here are some examples:

 <tabs>
 <tab name="Python">